elandau/java-driver/manual/query_timestamps/README.md

 Note that to guarantee such monotonicity, if more than one timestamp is generated within the same microsecond, or in the event of a system clock skew, _both implementations might return timestamps that drift out in the future_.

+When this happens, the driver will log a warning message once every second.
+To disable these warnings, set the `com.datastax.driver.core.TimestampGenerator` logger level to `OFF`.

 ### Summary